roots/bud/docs/extending-authoring.md

 ## TypeScript

 Bud is a TypeScript project but knowing Typescript is not required to write an extension.
-But, we think that Typescript does make it easier to write extensions.
+That said, we think that Typescript does make it easier to write extensions and provides value to the user of your extension.
 A Bud extension is a great first TS project.

+You can import the `Module` type from `@roots/bud-framework`.

 ## The API